Nice to Know

 Commercial dealers may import cigars, but must:

-Properly declare and pay the tobacco tax.
-Be able to present all import documents (e.g. customs papers, proof of origin).
+be able to present all import documents (e.g. customs papers, proof of origin),

 Companies that specialize in tobacco imports require: